openeuropa/oe_theme/README.md

 [![Build Status](https://travis-ci.org/ec-europa/oe_theme.svg?branch=7-update-ecl)](https://travis-ci.org/ec-europa/oe_theme)

 Drupal 8 theme based on the [Europa Component Library](https://github.com/ec-europa/europa-component-library) (ECL).
-It requires on the [OpenEuropa Core](https://github.com/ec-europa/oe_core) module to be enabled on your site.
+It requires the [OpenEuropa Core](https://github.com/ec-europa/oe_core) module to be enabled on your site.

 ## Development setup

-Build test site by running:
+You can build test site by running the following steps.

+* Install all the composer dependencies:

 ```
 $ composer install
 ```

-Customize build settings by copying `runner.yml.dist` to `runner.yml` and changing relevant values.
+* Customize build settings by copying `runner.yml.dist` to `runner.yml` and changing relevant values.

-Setup test site by running:
+* Setup test site by running:

 ```
 $ ./vendor/bin/run drupal:site-setup
 ```

-This will symlink the theme in the proper directory within the test site and perform tokens substitution in test configuration files, such as `behat.yml.dist`.
+This will symlink the theme in the proper directory within the test site and perform token substitution in test configuration files such as `behat.yml.dist`.

-Install test site by running:
+* Install test site by running:

 ```
 $ ./vendor/bin/run drupal:site-install